 Cleaning Day does not have an official organizer, all participants are organizers of their own events.
 Everyone is responsible for cleaning up after themselves.

 WHEN DOES CLEANING DAY TAKE PLACE?

-Cleaning Day is being held on the week 21 on Saturday and on the last Saturday in August.
-In 2016 it will be organised on May 28 and August 27.
+In 201t Cleaning Day will be organised on May 27th and August 19th.
 So collect your unnecessary things together and get ready to recycle!

 WHERE DOES CLEANING DAY TAKE PLACE?